-Prerequisite: ENGL-1180 or ENGL-1210, and BCOM-2050, HHSC-1700 and PSYC-1010; with grade C or better, and an acceptable score on the math and reading placement exams.
+Prerequisite: BCOM-2050; ENGL-1180 or ENGL-1210; HHSC-1700; and PSYC-1010; all with grade C or better; and an acceptable score on the math and reading placement exams.

-(formerly MOA 136) This course presents the procedures of medical and office administration, such as the reception of patients, telephone techniques, filing, medical records, communications, billing procedures, and medical law and ethics.
+(formerly MOA 136) MAST-1360 presents the procedures of medical and office administration, such as the reception of patients, telephone techniques, filing, medical records, communications, billing procedures, and medical law and ethics.
 (3 contact hrs) Center Campus.